ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 ### Semantic Analysis

-At this stage, the TypeScript compiler performs semantic analysis on the AST (Abstract Syntax Tree) generated during the parsing stage.
-The semantic analysis ensures that the syntactically correct code is also semantically valid.
+At this stage, the TypeScript compiler performs semantic analysis on the AST generated during the parsing stage to ensure that the syntactically correct code is also semantically valid.
 For instance, consider the following TypeScript snippet:

 ```ts
 let a = 1;